Azure/bicep-types-az/generated/cosmos-db/microsoft.documentdb/2015-04-01/types.md

 * **id**: string (ReadOnly, DeployTimeConstant): The resource id
 * **location**: string (ReadOnly): The location of the resource group to which the resource belongs.
 * **name**: 'throughput' (Required, DeployTimeConstant): The resource name
-* **properties**: [ThroughputUpdateProperties](#throughputupdateproperties) (Required): Properties to update Azure Cosmos DB resource throughput.
+* **properties**: [ThroughputUpdateProperties](#throughputupdateproperties) (Required): The properties of an Azure Cosmos DB resource throughput
-* **tags**: [Dictionary<string,String>](#dictionarystringstring) (ReadOnly): Tags are a list of key-value pairs that describe the resource.
+* **tags**: [Tags](#tags) (ReadOnly): Tags are a list of key-value pairs that describe the resource.
 These tags can be used in viewing and grouping this resource (across resource groups).
 A maximum of 15 tags can be provided for a resource.
 Each tag must have a key no greater than 128 characters and value no greater than 256 characters.
 For example, the default experience for a template type is set with "defaultExperience": "Cassandra".
 Current "defaultExperience" values also include "Table", "Graph", "DocumentDB", and "MongoDB".
 * **type**: 'Microsoft.DocumentDB/databaseAccounts/apis/databases/collections/settings' (ReadOnly, DeployTimeConstant): The resource type

 ## Resource Microsoft.DocumentDB/databaseAccounts/apis/databases/containers@2015-04-01